Steer riding

 Steer riding is a rodeo youth event that is an introductory form of bull riding for younger riders, usually between the ages of seven and fourteen.
 Instead of bucking bulls, the children ride steers that buck.
-Steers are used because they are known to have a less volatile temperament than bulls and many breeds weigh less than bulls, which makes them a perfect stepping stone to junior bulls.
+Steers are used because they are known to have a less volatile temperament than bulls (steers are castrated while bulls are intact) and many breeds weigh less than bulls, which makes them a perfect stepping stone to junior bulls.
 The steers usually weigh between 500 and 1000 lb.
 Steer riding usually follows mutton busting and calf riding as the participant ages and grows.
 Many young and aspiring bull riders who train in steer riding compete in the National Junior Bullriders Association.

 The National Junior Bullriders Association holds these annual contests: